 By the end of the course of lessons the pain had gone completely from my back.
 One lesson was spent concentrating on the knee injury and following this I remained pain-free for five years.”

 She resumed lessons with me seven years later because of severe pain in her right shoulder.
 The pain was concentrated across the collarbone and restricted movement of her arm.
 The pain was dull on resting and sharp on movement.
-The pain had been recurring for the last 3 months, was constant for about 2 – 3 days and would recommence after a 2 – 3 day interval.
-The inflammation to her knee had also returned.
+The pain had been recurring for the last 3 months, was constant for about 2 – 3 days and would recommence after a 2 – 3-day interval.
+The inflammation of her knee had also returned.

 I gave Jane lesson guides and information on ‘semi-supine’ for her to practice on a daily basis between her appointments.
 The principle of ‘semi-supine’ is that by supporting the body on a flat firm surface, the muscles not only release but the shape of the body changes.

 Practicing semi-supine increased Jane’s sensory awareness and constructive thought, which gave her a good use of primary control and the support and balance mechanisms of the body.
 Using this as the context in which further release could take place, I was then able to work with gentle guidance from my hands and with verbal instruction to obtain release from the large movement muscles of the shoulder and arm, allowing the shoulders to be free.
 When the drag of the arm and shoulder girdle was lifted, the brachial plexus no longer impinged.

 While working for further release of tension, I also looked at how Jane was sitting at her desk and using her computer and mouse.
 I noticed that there was undue muscular activity in her legs while she was sitting.
 I started to include more work on how she can release her legs by encouraging her self observation.